cucuzaluca/IT-Documentation/Networking/Basics of Networking/README.md

 - Fibre distribution equipment
 - NBN's larger network equipment

+## SSH
+SSH (Secure Shell) is a protocol used for secure remote command-line access, but it can also provide secure file transfers and network tunnelling.
 ## DNS
 DNS = Domain Name System, it translates domain names into IP addresses.
 Think of DNS as the contacts list of the internet